 3.7.
-The operating organization should ensure that an independent verification of the safety assessment is performed by individuals or groups separate from 24 those carrying out the design, before the design safety analysis report is submitted to the regulatory body for licensing (see Requirement 5 of Ref.SSR-3 [2], para.
+The operating organization should ensure that an independent verification of the safety assessment is performed by individuals or groups separate from those carrying out the design, before the design is submitted to the regulatory body (Ref.
+[2], para.
 2.19).

-- 3.8.
+3.8.
 The independent verification should be carried out under the responsibility of the operating organization by a team of experts who should be independent of the designers and of those performing the safety assessment.
 Personnel are considered independent if they have not participated in any part of the design or the safety assessment.
-This independent verification is in addition to the reviews carried out within the design organization. - 3.9.
-Whereas the safety assessment is a comprehensive study carried out by the designers, under the responsibility of the operating organization, throughout the design process to address all relevant safety requirements, the independent verification should be carried out by or on behalf of the operating organization. - 3.10.
+This independent verification is in addition to the reviews carried out within the design organization.

+3.9.
+Whereas the safety assessment is a comprehensive study carried out by the designers throughout the design process to address all relevant safety requirements, the independent verification should be carried out by or on behalf of the operating organization.

+3.10.
 In some States the proposal and the licence application for a research reactor may be subject to an open public debate.
-48 For these purposes, the operating organization may have to develop a non-technical version of the safety analysis report_that can be understood by the public, considering confidentiality aspects.
-Guidance on public participation is given in SSG-12 [10] - 3.11.
+For these purposes, the operating organization may have to develop a non-technical version of the safety analysis report that can be understood by the public.

+3.11.
 The safety analysis report should present adequate references that may be necessary for the review and assessment process.
 This reference material should be freely available to the regulatory body and should not be subject to any classification or limitation that would prevent its adequate review and assessment.
-Such references need not be submitted together with the safety analysis report, but they should be retained by the operating organization or the designers so that they can be provided upon request. - 3.12.
+Such references need not be submitted together with the safety analysis report, but they should be retained by the operating organization or the designers so that they can be provided upon request.

+3.12.
 Some regulatory bodies request the assistance of a technical support organization or an independent peer review group in reviewing the safety analysis report.
-In this case, the results of the review may be reported directly to the regulatory body. - 3.13.
+In this case, the results of the review may be reported directly to the regulatory body.

+3.13.
 Certain information provided by the operating organization or its contractors should be considered confidential, because of its proprietary nature, for security reasons or because of the right of individuals to privacy, in accordance with national laws and regulations.
 Such confidential information should be made available, as necessary, without restriction to the regulatory body; that is, it should be made available to its staff, technical support organizations, consultants and advisory committees as well as to any governmental bodies involved in the review and assessment process.
 The regulatory body should formally inform the operating organization which consultants and advisers will be involved on behalf of the regulatory body.
 Those persons to whom such information is to be entrusted should be advised of its confidential nature and should be obliged, consistent with national laws and regulations, to protect its confidentiality.
 If consultants, technical support organizations and external advisory committees need to have confidential documents at their disposal, a process to ensure confidentiality should be put in place.

-18 Guidance on public participation is given in paras 2.42 2.45 of Ref.
+&lt;sup>18 Guidance on public participation is given in paras 2.42-2.45 of Ref.
 [10].